lfcipriani/cheatorious/README.md

     Example: cheatorious alias svim simple_vim >> ~/.bashrc next time just use: svim KEYWORD [OPTIONS]

-The command will just show the command, it's up to you to decide where to put it.
+It will just **show** the alias command, it's up to you to decide where to put it.

 ## Writers ##